 Scientists don’t know exactly what causes the immune system to start attacking the muscles in polymyositis or dermatomyositis, or why some people develop these diseases but others don’t.

-In rarer cases, PM or DM may be accompanied by cancer.
+In rarer cases, Polymyositis or Dermatomyositis may be accompanied by cancer.
 The cancer somehow triggers the immune system in a way that causes the myositis.

 Treatment of myositis usually involves both medications and physical therapy.
 It is very important to treat myositis as early and aggressively as possible to prevent severe muscle damage and ensure the best possible treatment outcome.